abapPM/abapPM/README.md

 ## Installation

-1. Download the standalone version of apm from [zabappm_standalone.prog.abap](https://raw.githubusercontent.com/abapPM/abapPM/main/build/zabappm_standalone.prog.abap)
+1. Download the standalone version of apm from [zabappm_standalone.prog.abap](https://github.com/abapPM/abapPM-Standalone/src/zabappm_standalone.prog.abap)
-1. Create SAP package `$ZAPM` in your system
+1. Create SAP package `$ABAPPM` in your system
-1. Create the program `ZABAPPM_STANDALONE` in package `$ZAPM`, upload the code, and activate
+1. Create the program `ZABAPPM_STANDALONE` in package `$ABAPPM`, upload the code, and activate
-1. Create transaction `ZAPM` in package `$ZAPM` for the program `ZABAPPM_STANDALONE`
+1. Create transaction `ZAPM` in package `$ABAPPM` for the program `ZABAPPM_STANDALONE`

 ## Usage

 Start apm using transaction `ZAPM`.
 The start screen shows a list of installed packages, which on your first run will be empty.
 On the top right, it shows the current registry which by default is `playground.abappm.com`.
 You can install from or publish any package to this playground registry (see [Playground Rules (t.b.d.)](https://docs.abappm.com/user-guide/playground.html)).